-There is a difference between 'defending' and 'defensive'.
-The difference involves an interesting balancing act that can sometimes be based on one's insecurity or pride.
+The difference between 'defending' and 'defensive' involves an interesting balancing act that can sometimes be based on one's insecurity or pride.
 Defending is standing up for, or justifying a worthwhile cause.
 Defensive is anticipating an attack, even before it comes.
 Many things are very worth defending, but a quick jump to defensiveness can keep you from learning new things or being secure in decisions.

 During a recent interaction with an old college friend, I was given 'helpful advice' (or what she thought was helpful) about homeschooling, advice that was based on some pretty ignorant assumptions.
 This particular person does not home school, but has always seem to enjoy giving unsolicited advice.
 I think her advice stems from either from false pride that she uses as a mask for insecurity.
 I have learned to tune out or calmly responding to this 'advice' in the past, but when the advice was about homeschooling I went straight into defensive mode.

 I spent more time than I would like to admit fretting over this.
 I went back and forth over the next few days.
 I planned many conversations, talking to myself in the car and shower, that involved confronting her "in love".
 My speech to her was going to be along the line of, "Why are MY choices any of YOUR business?!
 If is isn't a moral issue, then you need to let it go."

 Looking back, oh how God must have been laughing as I rehearsed a speech for another person that was actually for me.